a-bentofreire/abeamer/README.md

 ![Image](https://raw.githubusercontent.com/a-bentofreire/abeamer-gallery-release/master/animate-abeamer/story-frames/story.gif)

-**ABeamer** is a powerful animation EcoSystem, designed to create an animated story in the web browser and generate the file images of each frame in either a local machine or in the cloud.
+**ABeamer** is a powerful frame-by-frame animation ecosystem, designed to create an animated story in the web browser and generate the file images of each frame in either a local machine or in the cloud.

 Unlike `VelocityJs` and `JQuery.animate` which were built for real-time user interaction,